List of Spy × Family characters

-Spy × Family, a manga series written and illustrated by Tatsuya Endo, features a cast of characters who live in an alternate fictional version of the real world.
-The story is set in two neighboring countries: Westalis and Ostania.
-The two countries just recently established peace after a long period of devastating war.
-Despite the effort of maintaining the amity, there has been sparkles to ignite the war once again.
+Spy × Family, a manga series written and illustrated by Tatsuya Endo and later adapted to an anime with the same name, features a cast of characters who live in an alternate version of Cold War Germany.
+The story is set in two fictional neighboring countries: Westalis and Ostania, which are loosely based on East Germany and West Germany.
+The two countries recently established a fragile peace after a war.

-The plot follows the Forger family, which consists of Loid, Yor, Anya and Bond Forger.
-They are a "pretend family" who stay together in unconventional circumstances for their ulterior motives and secrets.
-Loid Forger, whose real identity is the Westalian master spy "Twilight", adopts an orphan telepathic girl named Anya, and marries an Ostanian professional assassin Yor Briar; later, they adopt Bond, a precognitive dog, into their care.
-The Forger family members, for the most part, are not aware of others' secrets, but they accept the falsehood of their union and willingly and genuinely love and care for each other.
-The supporting cast includes their friends, relatives, colleagues, allies and enemies, who help push the plot forwards.
-Although most of the story and the characters live in Ostania, Westalis and the fragile relationship between the two countries are always the focal point, serving as the driving force of the main characters' objectives and purposes.
+The plot follows the Forger family, which consists of Loid, Yor, Anya, and Bond Forger.
+They create a "pretend family", staying together in unconventional circumstances for their ulterior motives and secrets.
+Loid Forger, whose real identity is the Westalian master spy codenamed Twilight, adopts an orphan telepathic girl named Anya and marries an Ostanian professional assassin Yor Briar; later, they adopt Bond, a precognitive dog, into their care.
+The Forger family members, for the most part, are not aware of each others' secrets, but they accept the falsehood of their union.
+They willingly love and care for each other.
+The supporting cast includes their friends, relatives, colleagues, allies, and enemies.